oSoWoSo/disroot-howto/pages/02.nextcloud/02.Apps/Calendar/docs.md

 And set the time for it.

-Just press the reminder you added and the options will show up.<br>
+Just press the reminder you added and the options will show up.

 ![](calendar_edit_menu5.png)

 You can also set if this is a repeating event or not.
-Just press repeating.<br>
+Just check *repeating* options.

 ![](calendar_edit_menu6.png)

 -------------------------------
 ## Invite people to events

-You can also invite persons to your event via email by:
+You can also invite people to your event via email by:

 * pressing "Attendees"
 * Filing the field with the persons email address